alanwatsonforster/pocket-finder-chart-atlas/README.md

 - The LaTex files for the individual charts are produced by [charts.ipynb](charts.ipynb).

-- The atlas is finally produced by running LaTeX on main.tex.
+- The atlas is finally produced by running LaTeX on main-inverted.tex and main-correct.tex.